mmry3/twitch_save_livestream_script/README.md

 Requires `streamlink` and `python3` to be installed and in your respective PATH environment variable.

-Script always waiting for all(multiplie) start live stream Have options:
+Script always waiting monitor for all(multiple streamers) then livestream stars

+Have options:
 * `proxy`
 * `twitch-proxy-playlist`